w124384389/WebAppsLabs/README.md

 # Lab 4, jQuery and page interaction

 In this lab we will work on interacting with a webpage.
-We will continue using eslint and writing tests.

-Tests are a bit harder in this instance, as we want to also test things that happen in the web-page.

-One the first half of the lab, you will rely on manually testing the pages in the browser, as well as adding console logs at appropriate places.
-Later we will discuss adding automated tests.
+We will continue using eslint, but will not write automated test for this one.
+You will instead test things by interacting with the webpage, combined with adding console logs at appropriate places in the code.

+At a later lab we will discuss creating automated tests that run on the browser.

 ## Overview